-When we have the boys home for dinner, potatoes are always on the menu.
-During the summer, I love to add these Grilled Potato Packets to the rotation.
-Simple and crispy, they are a fabulous addition to whatever is hot off the BBQ!
+When we have the boys home for dinner, potato recipes are always on the menu.
+During the summer, we add these Grilled Potato Packets to the rotation.
+Simple and crispy, these are a fabulous addition to whatever is hot off the BBQ!

 Grilled Potato Packets with Shallots and Thyme

 I’ve been making these grilled potato packets for eons.
 They vary a bit every single time.
 Always olive oil to coat the foil, then butter to dab over the potatoes, usually fresh thyme, but sometimes rosemary, something from the onion family and a good drizzle of balsamic vinegar.

 I tend to buy new potatoes and cut them in half after they’re cooked, but larger potatoes sliced would be delicious, too.
 Waxy potatoes hold together much better than something you’d use for a baked potato, like a Russet.
 So grab some new potatoes or Yukon Golds for the best result.

 The hubby adores grilling with charcoal.
 Unfortunately, he only knows how to grill at temperatures of not hot enough or 2 degrees shy of incineration!
 So this is why I always precook the potatoes.
 They need just enough time on the grill to brown to crispy perfection and to cook the shallots.
 Seasoning is key.
 Besides s a few sprigs of herbs, a good sprinkling of kosher salt is imperative.
 Have you ever made mashed potatoes and forgotten to add salt?
 So flat and bland.
 And of course, those dabs of salted butter don’t hurt either!!

 - How to Bake a Potato from Bless This Mess

 - Twice Baked Potatoes from That Skinny Chick Can Bake

 - Mashed Potato Casserole from Crunchy Creamy Sweet

 - Hasselback Potatoes with Parmesan and Thyme from That Skinny Chick Can Bake